TheLucasSchwarz/zeroshotENGINE/README.md

 ### 🎯 Purpose

 This package was developed as part of an academic research project to systematically classify political communication.
 The primary goal was to create an easy-to-use and accessible framework for building adaptable zero-shot classifications with large language models (LLMs) across a wide variety of text analysis tasks.
-By providing a flexible and intuitive tool, this project aims to empower students and researchers—especially those in social sciences—to explore, evaluate, and harness the potential of zero-shot classification while addressing its challenges in a user-friendly environment.
+By providing a flexible and intuitive tool, this project aims to empower students and researchers — especially those in social sciences — to explore, evaluate, and harness the potential of zero-shot classification while addressing its challenges in a user-friendly environment.
 I have no financial interest in this project.

 ### 🌍 Open-Source and Non-Commercial